The key difference between PVC and vinyl is that PVC is a polymer while vinyl is a functional group.

 Polyvinyl chloride, denoted as PVC, is a synthetic polymer produced by the monomer vinyl chloride.
 Vinyl chloride is an alkene derivative containing a substituted chlorine atom instead of a hydrogen atom.
 In the production of PVC, an addition polymerization takes place by arranging the monomers in head to tail fashion.
 This is a linear polymer.

 In the polymer, chlorine atoms occur in an alternating pattern.
 Thus, about 57% mass of PVC consists of chlorine.
 PVC is analogous to polyethylene.
 However, the presence of chlorine in PVC has changed its properties widely in contrast to polyethylene.

 Further, PVC is a thermoplastic polymer.
-It is rigid but, by adding various plasticizers, can be made more flexible and softer.
-It is widely used for many purposes.
+It is rigid but, by adding various plasticizers it becomes more flexible and softer.
+It is very important for many purposes.
 Therefore, PVC is the third most widely produced plastic in the market.
 PVC is relatively cheap and durable.
 It is easy to work with and has a high resistance to chemical reactions.
-So, PVC is used to make pipes, electric cables, and used for various purposes in the construction industry.
-Further, it is used in clothing, to make furniture, toys etc.
+Therefore, PVC is important in making pipes, electric cables, and is useful for various purposes in the construction industry.
+Furthermore, it is useful in clothing, to make furniture, toys etc.